 We bought our first 3D printer back in 2013.
 It was a little high maintenance and the results were best suited for prototyping.
 That's what we used it for - almost every bracket, connector or milled product was refined in plastic before it went to production.
 This sped up our development process and led to improved products, as there's just no substitute for holding something in your hands.

-It's a Markforged Onyx One that prints a special composite called Onyx.
+Our printers are the Markforged Onyx One that prints a special composite called Onyx.
 It's a nylon that's reinforced by chopped carbon fibre.
 It has a great surface finish, but more importantly it can handle much higher heat than most 3D prints - approximately 100 degrees higher than nylon, 90 degrees more than PLA and 40 degrees higher than ABS.
 This means it can be used underhood.

 It's also 1.4 times stronger than ABS and much stronger than non-reinforced nylon.
 Check this out!
 Onyx FR is Fire Resistant.